Thermalization and prethermalization in the soft-wall AdS/QCD model: Thermalization

-The quasinormal mode (QNM) is the oscillation mode of the perturbation of the background.
-Through the holographic duality, the QNM frequency corresponds to the pole of Green's function~\cite{Son:2002sd}.
-In our previous study~\cite{Cao:2021tcr}, we have been studied the relationships between the QNM frequency $\omega_0$ and the quasi-particle mass $m_{\rm{pole}}$ and the thermal width $\Gamma$ ($m_{\rm{pole}}={\rm{Re}}[\omega_0]$ and $\Gamma/2=-{\rm Im}[\omega_0]$).
-We have been also extracted the screening mass $m_{\rm{scr}}$ (inverse of the correlation length) from the pole of the spacial correlation function.
+The quasinormal mode is the oscillation mode of the perturbation of the background.
+The QNM frequency $\omega_0$ corresponds to the pole of two-point Green's function at $\mathbf{p}=0$~\cite{Son:2002sd}.
+Under the framework of holographic duality, the real and imaginary part of $\omega_0$ correspond to the pole mass $m_{\rm{pole}}$ and the thermal width $\Gamma$ ~\cite{Miranda:2009uw}.
+We have already verified these relationships ($m_{\rm{pole}}={\rm{Re}}[\omega_0]$ and $\Gamma/2=-{\rm Im}[\omega_0]$) in the soft-wall AdS/QCD model in our previous work~\cite{Cao:2021tcr}.
+In that work, we also talk about the screening mass $m_{\rm{scr}}$ (inverse of the correlation length $\xi^{-1}$).
+A particular momentum satisfying $\mathbf{p}_0^2+m_{\rm{scr}}^2=0$, corresponds to the pole of the two-point retarded Green's function at $\omega=0$.

-In this section, we will study the relationships among the relaxation time, the correlation length, and the QNM frequency.
-For completeness, we briefly review the derivations of the retarded Green's function of the scalar meson field, seen Ref.~\cite{Son:2002sd} for more details.
-The perturbation action of the sigma meson sector is,
+In this section, we will study the relationships among the relaxation time, the correlation length, the screening mass, and the QNM frequency.
+For completeness, we briefly review the derivations of the retarded Green's function of the scalar mode, more details of the derivation in Ref.~\cite{Son:2002sd}.
+The perturbation action of the scalar sector is,